Justin Turner 3-run HR, Dodgers top D-backs for 4-game sweep - KESQ

 AP Sports Writer

+“Not a great outing,” Buehler said after allowing two runs and six hits in five innings.
+“It’s my eighth start, I probably should be in game shape by now, but I’ve struggled.
+It’s tough to not go and perform the way you think you ought to.”

-The Dodgers won their fifth straight overall, finishing off a 5-3 homestand that included eight games in seven days and four within 42 hours.
+Justin Turner picked up the Dodgers with a three-run homer in the fourth inning, helping them win their fifth straight overall.
+Los Angeles finished off a 5-3 homestand that included eight games in seven days and four within 42 hours.

 David Price came off the COVID-19 list and made a key contribution in relief as Los Angeles sent Arizona to its fifth loss in a row.